 The Pay Committee will determine the pay scales of all staff, including the Senior Leadership Team, in line with the Academy Trust's Pay Policy as agreed and adopted by the Trustees.
 All decisions will be objectively justified and minutes of decisions and reason for them will be kept.
 Trustees will use a performance related judgement when setting pay and remuneration.
 Trustees will comply with The Teachers Pay and Conditions and salaries will be set accordingly.
-The Headteacher's Performance Management committee will be responsible for recommending the Headteacher will be responsible for recommending the SLT pay through the performance management cycle.
+The Headteacher's Performance Management committee will be responsible for recommending the Headteacher's pay award through performance to the Pay Committee.
+The Headteacher will be responsible for recommending the SLT pay through the performance management cycle.